 From the moment you pee on that stick for confirmation (or often even well before), your breasts loudly announce your pregnancy.
 First, they’re tender.
 Then, they’re bigger AND tender.
 Then, they’re changing color and getting strange bumps they didn’t have before.
 Then, as you near the finish line, they start to ooze or leak.
 There is no escaping the fact that the pregnancy hormones are preparing your body not just to create and birth another person but also to biologically feed that little person.
 If all of this is a normal, natural process, why is it so DIFFICULT for some of us to breastfeed?
-Our bodies make milk without our consent, just as our babies grow without our consciously consenting to the development of tiny kidneys.
+Just as our babies grow and develop in the womb, our bodies make milk without any conscious participation on our part.
 If we are programmed to do this, shouldn’t it be as easy to grow and nourish our babies OUTSIDE our bodies as it is when they are IN?

 Even aside from the woes of the first few days (ok, maybe weeks) of sore nipples, engorgement and an occasional plugged duct, mothers preparing to feed their newborns have more persistent, pervasive and insidious battles when we make the choice to use our breasts for their primary biological purpose.
 If it were simply pain, we would gladly endure.
 Having already suffered through months of aching backs, episodes of vomiting, swollen feet, exhaustion and the occasional unexpected leakage of urine—surely no one can argue that we mothers aren’t willing to endure discomfort for the well-being of our offspring.
 Our midwives, obstetricians, pediatricians, mothering websites, what-to-expect pages and Bump apps all tell us that breast milk is the best food for our babies.
 We know breast is best.
 And yet so many of us give up, sometimes without much fight.